A large majority of people have indicated they do not want to burden family members if on going help is needed.

 First - significant medical advances have occurred over the years.
 This means:

-- On the positive side people living longer will have more time to enjoy activities and life.
+- On the positive side people will have more time to enjoy activities and life when they live longer.

-- Living longer however means the chance we will face frailties and/or encounter other changes in health goes way up.
+- A longer life however means the chance goes way up of encountering frailties and/or other changes in health.

-Second - the American Society of Aging reports, 60% to 70% of Americans 65 or older will require assistance at some time.
+Second - 60% to 70% of Americans 65 or older will require assistance at some time according to the American Society of Aging.

-These facts tell us we should "expect" to use assistance.
-In other words - no one can say they won't "need help to get around".
-However, many react - it was "unexpected" and nothing could have been done.
+These points tell us the risk is high and - no one can say they won't "need help to get around".

 - Do you want to receive assistance at home so you can maintain as much independence as possible?

-- What would your family do if you needed day to day help getting around?
+- What would your family do?
 Could one change what they are now doing to come help?
 Who could?

 - Do you have a pile of money put aside to pay very expensive help and avoid becoming poor?
 Would family members help you pay?